Computer Quarterback

 Computer Quarterback is an American football simulation video game written for the Apple II by Danielle Bunten Berry (credited as Dan Bunten) and published in 1981 by Strategic Simulations.
-Ports to the Atari 8-bit family and Commodore 64 were released in 1984.
+Ports to the Atari 8-bit computers and Commodore 64 were released in 1984.
 Add-on disks for new football seasons were also sold by SSI.

 Gameplay

 Computer Quarterback is a game in which a statistics-based football game features both playbooks for both semi-pro and professional American football.